Netflix/lemur/docs/quickstart/index.rst

 Once created, you will need to update the configuration file with information about your environment, such as which database to talk to, where keys are stored etc.

-.. note:: If you are unfamiliar with with the SQLALCHEMY_DATABASE_URI string it can be broken up like so:
+.. note:: If you are unfamiliar with the SQLALCHEMY_DATABASE_URI string it can be broken up like so:
       ``postgresql://userame:password@<database-fqdn>:<database-port>/<database-name>``